 When we finally get around to decluttering or rearranging the mood lifting effects are instant and hugely gratifying.

 Consciously curating the space we live in to benefit of our health and the planet is a thing and it’s something we are fascinated with at the moment at G+S HQ.
-So to better understand our interaction with our homes, we enlisted interior designer and co-founder of Conscious Cribbs Liz Linforth.
+So to better understand our interaction with our homes, and the concept of conscious interior design we enlisted interior designer and co-founder of Studio Mae Liz Linforth.

 “By bringing natural elements into your home, you can reduce the negative impact of artificial elements.
 We often refer to this as biophilia in the interior design world,’’ Liz says.

 “Every space deserves some greenery and being exposed to nature as often as possible has been proven to reduce stress and enhance our immune system.
 For the bathroom, choose plants like ferns that thrive in steam or dried eucalyptus and lavender leaves that will produce beautiful medicinal oils when exposed to steam and moist conditions.”

 “Organising our belongings and making order out of chaos is so fundamental to improving our mental wellbeing.
 Even the process of decluttering can have a therapeutic effect,’’ says Liz.